-Africa's domestic financial intermediaries must be adequately equipped to channel savings such as these into infrastructure investment.
-An underdeveloped financial sector will present a challenge in mobilising more domestic savings and in channelling these resources to infrastructure investment programmes.
-Africa needs a functioning financial system that can mobilise resources effectively and allocate them to the most productive investment opportunities; the demand for financial intermediation from households and firms is high despite low income levels.
-However, the African financial system has failed to meet the demand for financial intermediation mainly because it is fragmented and segmented.
-Most of the financial sector in Africa is dominated by banks and even where non-banking financial institutions exist, their influence generally remains largely marginal compared (Aryeetey, 2004).
+Africa's domestic financial intermediaries must be adequately equipped to channel savings such as these into infrastructure investment and development.
+An underdeveloped financial sector for large parts of the continent will present a challenge in mobilising more domestic savings and in channelling these resources to infrastructure investment programmes.
+Africa thus needs a functioning financial system that can mobilise resources effectively and allocate them to the most productive investment opportunities.
+Experts noted that the demand for financial intermediation from households and firms is high despite low income levels on the continent.
+Africa's financial system has however failed to meet the demand for financial intermediation mainly because it is fragmented and segmented and is dominated by banks and where non-banking financial institutions exist, their influence generally remains largely marginal (Aryeetey, 2004).

 Local currency bonds have emerged in Kenya and South Africa as an option to leverage domestic resources for infrastructure development.
 The Kenyan government has issued infrastructure bonds (long term) to finance infrastructure projects.
 The bonds can be used as collateral for bank loans and corporate bond tax incentives.
 Between 2009 and 2011, the country raised US\$ 1 billion in this manner.
 In South Africa, the Standard Bank Group has issued commodity-linked bonds which are denominated in the local currency.
-These initiatives can be used as options for other African countries to explore (Brixiova, et al. 2012).
+These initiatives can be used as options for other African countries to explore (Brixiova et al. 2012).